Visiting Las Vegas on a budget? Check out these free things to do!

 3655 S Las Vegas Blvd Las Vegas NV 89109, map | Hours: 24 Hours

-Although you have to pay to get to the top, you can take pictures out front for free.
+Although you must pay to get to the top, you can take pictures out front for free.
 A fun fact: this remake was initially planned to be an exact replica, but because the airport is so close, they were forced to make it smaller so it wouldn’t interfere with air traffic.

 Local Tip: Our favorite shot is from the Bellagio.